Family Court Building: History

-Description

 The building housed the Philadelphia Family Court from 1941 to 2014.
 Three stories and the ground level were opened to the public.
 The building was used as a juvenile court as well as a court for domestic issues.

 The building is known for its murals and has been described by Ben Leech, director of advocacy at the Preservation Alliance for Greater Philadelphia, as "a virtual museum of New Deal art".

 Plans had been made by the city to move the Philadelphia Family Court closer to Market Street.
 In 2014, the Peebles Corporation made a bid to turn the courthouse into a museum and boutique hotel.
 The Philadelphia Family Court moved to a new location at 1501 Arch Street, leaving the Family Court Building unoccupied.

 In November, 2020, The Peebles Corporation's contract to purchase 1801 Vine Street was cancelled by the City of Philadelphia.
-The City cited Peebles's delay and inability to secure financing, as well as larger economic trends, as reasons for cancelling Peebles's development bid.
-Peebles Corporation CEO, Roy Donahue Peebles, said in a statement that the company was “surprised and disappointed by the action taken by PIDC and the City of Philadelphia today to terminate our efforts to build Philadelphia’s first Black-owned hotel.
-We are puzzled by the motives underlining the rush to terminate now when there are no viable, alternative uses for the structure,” Peebles said.
-“We are not aware of any major city of Philadelphia contract that has been terminated during this health crisis, begging the question: Why us?”
+The City cited the impacts of the COVID-19 pandemic on the hospitality industry as the main reason for cancelling Peebles's development bid.
+Peebles Corporation CEO, Roy Donahue Peebles, said in a statement that the company was “surprised and disappointed by the action".
 At the time Peebles bid was cancelled, the project had taken over 7 years without any construction, financing, or tenants put in place.

 On August 11, 2022, It was announced that the Family Court would house the relocation of the African American Museum in Philadelphia and some offices for the Free Library of Philadelphia.
 The Former Home of the museum was on Arch Street.